Golden Spin of Zagreb

-The Golden Spin of Zagreb (Zlatna pirueta Zagreba) is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Croatian Skating Federation (Hrvatski klizački savez) and held in Zagreb, Croatia.
-The competition debuted in 1967 when Zagreb was part of Yugoslavia, and continued as a Croatian event after Croatia's independence from Yugoslavia in 1991.
+The Golden Spin of Zagreb (Zlatna pirueta Zagreba) is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Croatian Skating Federation (Hrvatski klizački savez) at the Klizalište Velesajam in Zagreb, Croatia.
+The competition debuted in 1967 when Croatia was part of Yugoslavia.
+It was suspended in 1991 owing to the Croatian War of Independence, but continued as a Croatian event beginning in 1992.
 When the ISU launched the Challenger Series in 2014, the Golden Spin of Zagreb was one of the inaugural competitions.
-It has been a Challenger Series event ever since, except for 2020, when it was cancelled due to the COVID-19 pandemic.
-Medals are awarded in men's singles, women's singles, pair skating, and ice dance; and when the event is part of the Challenger Series, skaters earn World Standing points based on their results.
+It has been a Challenger Series event every year since, except for 2020, when it was cancelled due to the COVID-19 pandemic.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance; and as part of the Challenger Series, skaters earn World Standing points based on their results.